jeremywrowe/buildem/README.md

 Example:

-	unorderd do
+	unordered do
 		queued_run "./some_task.sh"
 		queued_run "./some_task1.sh"  # All of these items will be executed at the same time queued_run "./some_task2.sh"
 	end

-*IMPORTANT*  All queued\_run tasks must be inside of an unorderd block if you want them to run at the same time.
+*IMPORTANT*  All queued\_run tasks must be inside of an unordered block if you want them to run at the same time.
 If you use run for a task, it will block to complete.
-That being said you can inject ordered tasks in the middle of unorderd tasks by using run instead of using qeueued_run if you wish to.
+That being said you can inject ordered tasks in the middle of unordered tasks by using run instead of using qeueued_run if you wish to.

 * Configuration
-To set the worker amount for unorderd tasks before the unorderd block do $configuration.workers = 10 to get 10 nano-bots working for you.
+To set the worker amount for unordered tasks before the unordered block do $configuration.workers = 10 to get 10 nano-bots working for you.

 Example:

 	$configuration.workers = 5
-	unorderd do
+	unordered do
 		....
 	end